The Teacup Chihuahua: The Reality of This Super Tiny Dog

 What Kind of Personality Do They Have?

 The temperament of Chihuahuas is another reason to keep them away from young children.
 These dogs enjoy being the center of attention and are easily enraged by children and inclined to harm them.
 If you have children in your home, it is preferable to begin socialization as soon as possible to help your dog grow adjusted to people.

-These dogs should also avoid living with or spending a lot of time among creatures that can injure them or break their bones.
+These dogs should also avoid living with or spending much time among creatures that can injure or break their bones.
 For example, when larger breeds are attacked by chihuahuas, which they frequently do, it can be dangerous for a 3-pound dog.
-It’s preferable if she’s the only dog at home because of this.
+Because of this, it’s preferable if she’s the only dog at home.